jjvanzon/Circular-Language-Spec/constructs-drafts/peels.md

 ##### Other Abstract Meanings

-I will simply give a sum up of the other abstract meanings I’ve mentioned and give the peel notation for them.
+I might simply give a sum up of the other abstract meanings I’ve mentioned and give the peel notation for them.

 |                                                             |                                                             |
 |:-----------------------------------------------------------:|:-----------------------------------------------------------:|